Ckimatu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 script that sets the mode of the file hello the same as olleh’s mode script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users without changing the regular files

+script that creates a directory with permissions 751 in the working directory

+script that changes the group owner to school for the file hello